WiLLiAM111333/serverside-botscripts/README.md

 - Deleting dist ensures no old JavaScript gets reused when using the TypeScript compiler.
 - Deleting node_modules and package-lock.json ensures dependencies are updated regularly.

-Secondly, the entire repo is cloned into a directory called `update` and the working directory is changed into it.
+Thirdly, the entire repo is cloned into a directory called `update` and the working directory is changed into it.
 After that we delete all the old files with new files.
 This is done by checking if the file exists in both `update` and the root of the bots directory.
 This makes it so all the files coming from the GitHub repo get replaced but anything externally added like a `.env` file or `assets` directory does not get removed as they are not on the repo.
 After deleting the old files we move the new files into the bots root directory.